dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 * database: database to run the query on
 * query: query that projects a single column with the keys of the current node's children.
 The primary key of the current node (null for the tree root) is passed as a query argument.
 The query typically has the form: select id from recursiveTable where fk=parameter
 * expression: allows configuring the widget via JSONata.
 The result must be a node or an array of nodes.
 A node has the fields data and an optional field children.
 The widget displays the contents of data similar to the display widget.
+If data includes an icon field, the tree is displayed [like this](https://mui.com/material-ui/react-list/#nested-list).

 ## Functions